AN ESSAY BY KAREN SERGEANT

 (and why it's not a personal failing)

 Many small B2B businesses — especially service-based ones — don’t naturally start with a “team-first” architecture.
-They evolve, organically and flexibly, to meet the demand of the moment.
+They evolve around the founder, organically and flexibly, to meet the demand of the moment.
+Decisions get made in real time.
+Systems stay fluid.
+Trust lives in relationships, not documents.

 It was just me — and it worked.